jb2718/beautiful-jekyll/_posts/2017-05-02-pulling-back-complexity.md

 ```

 As you can see I started adding in a little bit of input validation.
 So now our user can select one card.
-But wait!
-The user's "selection" of a card does not lead to a reduction in the total number of cards available.
+But wait...the user's "selection" of a card does not lead to a reduction in the total number of cards available!
 This is true, however, I am going to suppress that requirement for now.
 I want to add in one more piece of functionality to this simple thumbnail of my program before beginning to add in the first layer of complexity.
 What I want to do now is create a basic game loop, so the user can replay the game as many times as desired.

 ##### main.rb
 ```ruby